-4. Significance and Use
+3. Significance and Use

-4.1 Sampling is equally as important as the testing, and the sampler shall use every precaution to obtain samples that will show the nature and condition of the materials which they represent.
+3.1 Sampling is equally as important as the testing, and the sampler shall use every precaution to obtain samples that will

-4.2 Samples for preliminary investigation tests are obtained by the party responsible for development of the potential source (Note 2).
+3.2 Samples for preliminary investigation tests are obtained by the party responsible for development of the potential source (Note 2).
 Samples of materials for control of the production at the source or control of the work at the site of use are obtained by the manufacturer, contractor, or other parties responsible for accomplishing the work.
 Samples for tests to be used in acceptance or rejection decisions by the purchaser are obtained by the purchaser or his authorized representative.